What is MIPS?

 How do the four categories work?

-Each category uses a unique scoring system which—at the conclusion of the scoring process—is then converted into the appropriate number of MIPS points.
+It’s important to note that each category uses a unique scoring system which—at the conclusion of the scoring process—is then converted into the appropriate number of MIPS points.

 Each measure is worth a maximum of ten points.
 Although MIPS-eligible clinicians may submit more than six measures, CMS only counts the six highest-scoring submissions, creating a category point cap of 60 points.
-Groups consisting of 16 or more eligible clinicians may earn an additional ten points for a measure titled “all-cause hospital readmissions,” giving them a category cap of 70 points.

 According to the APTA, participants can lose points on each measure in one or more of the following ways: